What is the current state of chess engines?

 This graphic from the chessprogrammingwiki.org nicely summarizes the reset of the model architecture.

-Diagram of the NNUE’s architecture
+Diagram of the NNUE’s architecture from the

 This architecture also allows the highly optimized evaluation of the network that makes Stockfish so fast.
 As long as the king does not move, you only have to update a single input node to recompute the evaluation for each move.